Moonyar/DocuLens/README.md

 ---

 ## Acknowledgments
+This work was supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) through the Insight Development Grant, Grant Number: 430-2021-00900.
+We sincerely acknowledge their funding and support, which made this project possible.

 Special thanks to the open-source community for providing tools and libraries that made this project possible.

 ---